KUNG FU AND TAI CHI

 Lineage of Diane Gold

 Kung Fu is Chinese in origin and is based upon animals and elements in nature.
-Tai Chi is also Chinese, is based upon the movements of the snake and the crane, based upon much older martial concept, can be traced back 400 and 700 years, looks good and feels great.
+Tai Chi is also Chinese, is based upon the movements of the snake and the crane, based upon an older martial concept.
+Both these arts look good and feel great.

 World Tai Chi and Chi Kung Day

 Diane Gold supports the global healing and world peace movement that is World Tai Chi and Chi Kung Day.
 This day represents a worldwide series of tai chi/chi kung events beginning at 10:00 a.m. local time zone on the last Saturday of April each year.
-There are 1,600 events in over 63 countries.
+There are hundreds of events in over 65 countries.
 Here is a link to photos of the events in both 2006 and 2007 in Boca Raton of which she has been the overseer for nine years.

 Experience vs. Observing